wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-teams/includes/2-explore-teams.md

     * **Standard channels**: Standard channels are visible to all team members, which are available for conversations that everyone on a team can participate in.

-    * **Private channels**: Private channels are similar to standard channels, but they restrict access to conversations, files, and apps to a limited subset of team members.
-This enables private collaboration within a project or department.
+    * **Private channels**: Private channels create focused spaces for collaboration within a team.
+Anyone, including guests, can be added as a member of a private channel as long as they are already members of the team.
+Only the users on the team who are owners or members of the private channel can access the channel.

-    * **Shared channels**: Shared channels enable you to share channels with any user or group with Azure Active Directory identity to your organization.
-(The feature is in development.
+    * **Shared channels**:Shared channels create collaboration spaces where you can invite people who are not in the team.
+Users can securely collaborate with users or groups across teams and organizations.
+(This feature is in public preview as of May 2022.
 For the latest status, check the roadmap with the [feature ID_70766](https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=70766&azure-portal=true).)

 Teams can be dynamic for project-based work (such as running projects), and ongoing, to reflect the internal structure of your organization (such as departments and office locations).

 All data within a team, such as conversations, files, and notes across team channels are only visible to members of the team.
 At the top of each channel, you will find tabs, which are basically links to your favorite files, apps, and services.
 The following picture shows the structure of channels in Teams of an organization.